Overview

 • observe() To get the current state of a page and its available actions

-• step() To take an action you’ve previously observed on a page
+• execute() To execute an action you’ve previously observed on a page

 • scrape() To extract structured data from a page